Avoiding Scalability Collapse by Restricting Concurrency: NUMA-aware GCR

 \section{NUMA-aware GCR}

 As GCR controls which threads would join the active set, it may well do so in a NUMA-aware way.
-In practice, this means that it should strive to maintain the active set composed of threads running on the same socket.
+In practice, this means that it should strive to maintain the active set composed of threads running on the same socket (or, more precisely, on the same NUMA node).
 Note that this does not place any additional restrictions on the underlying lock, which might be a NUMA-aware lock by itself or not.
-Naturally, if the underlying lock is NUMA-oblivious, the benefit of such an optimization would be larger.
+Naturally, if the underlying lock is NUMA-oblivious, the benefit of such an optimization would be higher.

-Introducing NUMA-awareness into GCR requires relatively few changes, which are summarized next.
+Introducing NUMA-awareness into GCR requires relatively few changes.
 On a high level, instead of keeping just one queue of passive threads per lock, we keep a number of queues, one per socket.
 Thus, a passive thread joins the queue corresponding to the socket it is running on.
 In addition, we introduce a notion of a preferred socket, which is a socket that gets preference in decisions which threads should join the active set.
 In our case, we set the preferred socket solely based on the number of lock acquisitions (i.e., the preferred socket is changed in a round-robin fashion every certain number of lock acquisitions), but other refined (e.g., time-based) schemes are possible.

-We say that a (passive) thread is eligible (to check wether it can join the active set) if it is running on the preferred socket \emph{or} the queue (of passive threads) of the preferred socket is empty.
+We say that a (passive) thread is eligible (to check whether it can join the active set) if it is running on the preferred socket \emph{or} the queue (of passive threads) of the preferred socket is empty.
 When a thread calls the \code{Lock} function, we check whether it is eligible and let it proceed with examining the size of the active set (i.e., read the \code{numActive} counter) only if it is.
 Otherwise, it immediately goes into the slow path, joining the queue according to its socket.
 This means that once the designation of the preferred socket changes (when threads running on that socket acquire and release the lock ``enough'' times), active threads from the now not-preferred socket will become passive when they attempt to acquire the lock again.